gregogalante/rails_sidekiq_kill_worker_example/README.md

 ## Description

 This is a [Rails](https://rubyonrails.org/) application.<br>
-This is an example of implementation of an ActiveJob used with sidekiq that should be killed during execution.
+This is an example of implementation of an ActiveJob used with sidekiq that should be killed during execution.<br><br>

 ## Getting Started